WHAT IS A WRIST FRACTURE?

 A splint or cast may be used to treat a fracture that is not displaced, or to protect a fracture that has been set in position (see Figure 4).

-Surgery may be required to treat certain other fracture types in order to properly set the bone and/or to stabilize it.
-Fractures may be stabilized with external fixation or internal fixation.
+Surgery may be required to treat certain other fracture types in order to properly set the bone and/or to stabilise it.
+Fractures may be stabilised with external fixation or internal fixation.

 Sometimes arthroscopy is also used in the evaluation and treatment of wrist fractures, especially if the joint surface is involved in the fracture.
 Your hand surgeon will determine which treatment is the most appropriate in your individual case.